php/php-langspec/spec/11-statements.md

 Except for white space, a *declare-statement* in a script that specifies *character-encoding* must be the first thing in that script.

+The literal for *strict_types* should be either `0` or `1`.
+Only the statement-less form can be used for *strict_types* declare.
+The *strict_types* declare should be the first statement in the script, excepting other declare statements.

 **Semantics**

 The first two forms of the `declare` statement are equivalent; they simply